raganwald-deprecated/homoiconic/2008-11-07/from_birds_that_compose_to_method_advice.markdown

 **giving methods advice**

 We're not actually going to [Greenspun](http://en.wikipedia.org/wiki/Greenspun%27s_Tenth_Rule "Greenspun's Tenth Rule - Wikipedia, the free encyclopedia") an entire aspect-oriented layer on top of Ruby, but we will add a simple feature, we are going to add *before and after methods*.
 You already know what a normal method is.
 A before method simply specifies some behaviour you want executed before the method is called, while an after method specifies some behaviour you wnat executed after the method is called.
-In [Aspect-Oriented Programming](http://en.wikipedia.org/wiki/Aspect-oriented_programming ""), before and after methods are called "advice."
+In AOP, before and after methods are called "advice."

 Ruby on Rails programmers are familiar with method advice. if you have ever written any of the following, you were using Rails' built-in aspect-oriented programming support: